Effortlessly Manage Office 365 Contacts Using MS Graph PowerShell

 This cmdlet will delete the specific contact, and afterwards we can verify that the contact has been successfully removed from the contact list by running the ‘Get-MgUser’ cmdlet to check that the deleted contact is no longer present in the list.

-Try the methods discussed above and streamline your Microsoft 365 contact management today!
+We hope this blog have given you more information for effective Office 365 contacts management.
 Furthermore, feel free to reach us in the comments section for any assistance.